Frequently Asked Questions

 For adults all that's needed is a valid, government issued, photo I.D. (passports, drivers licenses, etc.).

 For minors we require a parent or guardian be present.
 Both parent or guardian and the minor need to bring I.D.
 The parent or guardian needs a valid, government issued, photo I.D.
-The minor will need an I.D. as well, but can use a birth certificates or school I.D. as well.
+The minor will need an I.D. as well, but can use a birth certificates as well.